RanulND/ScholarQA/README.md

 Contains the scripts used for developing the chatbot.
 - `chatbot_utils.py`: Contains the parameters set for each LLM
 - `hybrid_chat.py`: The script to be used with a hybrid approach which uses answer candidates from knowledge graphs and langchain LLMchain to generate the answer.
-- `prompt.py`: Contains user defined prompts to match different secenarios/LLMs
+- `prompt.py`: Contains user defined prompts to match different scenarios/LLMs
-- `vectort_chat,py`: This creates the chat infrastructure by calling the chat history and vecot db retrived documents to answer the questions.
+- `vector_chat.py`: This creates the chat infrastructure by calling the chat history and vecot db retreived documents to answer the questions.
 - `vectordb_retriever.py`:  This is to do a vector search in the FAISS vector db when user inputs a question.

 2. DataBase <br> <br>
    2.1 Knowledge Graph
   -   Contains the script used to transform cypher text into Neo4J Knowledge Graph representations.<br>
   -   In this stage of the research knowledge graphs are not implemented fully.
 So please consider this as a testing phase and prioritize the vector db.
    2.2 VectorDB

   - Contains the script used to embed document text into vectors and store them in the FAISS vector db.
   - Please note that all the documents are first represented using the JSON format before embedding.